 Honors & Distinctions

-- Listed since 2007 in The Best Lawyers in America® for Environmental, Land Use & Zoning Law
+- Listed in The Best Lawyers in America® for Environmental Law (since 2007) and Land Use and Zoning Law (since 2013)

 - Named “Environmental Law Lawyer of the Year” for the Manchester, New Hampshire area by Best Lawyers in America® for 2012